 I agree with many of the points made by within the Artsy article.
 Gallery Fuel has written about some of the issues and elaborated on how to implement new strategies as a means of reacting the changing art market and the role of the art gallery within it.

-Here is a except from the Artsy article that comments on art galleries specifically.
+Here is a excerpt from the Artsy article that comments on art galleries specifically.

 But maybe not the best time to own a gallery.